CartoDB/academy/_app/_cartojs-ground-up/01-createvis-vs-createlayer.md

 And that's it!
 All you need is that snippet of code, a script block that sources CARTO.js, and inclusion of the CARTO.js CSS file.
 It's really one of the easiest ways to create a custom map on your webpage.

-createVis also accepts options that you specifiy outside of the CartoDB Editor.
+createVis also accepts options that you specifiy outside of the CARTO Editor.
 They take the form of a [JS object](http://www.w3schools.com/js/js_objects.asp), and can be passed as a third optional argument.

 {% highlight javascript %}
 var options = {